Georgi Dimitrov: Leipzig trial

 I admit that my tone is hard and grim.
 The struggle of my life has always been hard and grim.
 My tone is frank and open.
 I am used to calling a spade a spade.
 I am no lawyer appearing before this court in the mere way of his profession.
 I am defending myself, an accused Communist.
 I am defending my political honor, my honor as a revolutionary.
 I am defending my Communist ideology, my ideals.
 I am defending the content and significance of my whole life.
 For these reasons every word which I say in this court is a part of me, each phrase is the expression of my deep indignation against the unjust accusation, against the putting of this anti-Communist crime, the burning of the Reichstag, to the account of the Communists.

-Dimitrov's calm conduct of his defence and the accusations he directed at his prosecutors won him world renown.
-On August 24, 1942, The Milwaukee Journal declared that in the Leipzig Trial, Dimitrov displayed "the most magnificent exhibition of moral courage ever shown anywhere."
+Dimitrov's calm conduct of his defence, and the accusations he directed at his prosecutors, won him world renown.
 In Europe, a popular saying spread across the Continent: "There is only one brave man in Germany, and he is a Bulgarian."
-Dimitrov, Tanev, and Popov were acquitted.
-Two months later, on 23 December, the USSR secured the release of the three Bulgarians, who were granted Soviet citizenship.
+Among those impressed with Dimitrov was the noted U.S. attorney Arthur Garfield Hays, co-founder of the American Civil Liberties Union.
+Hays attended the Leipzig Trial and devoted a chapter to it in his 1942 autobiography.
+In an oft-quoted passage, Hays wrote of Dimitrov:I have never seen such a magnificent exhibition of moral courage.
+The man was not only brave but reckless, and selflessly so.
+Whenever he got to his feet, he would by force of his personality place the court, the prosecutors, the German audience, and the Nazis on the defensive.
+This striking characterization was cited in multiple American newspaper reviews of Hays' book and helped introduce Dimitrov's name throughout the U.S.

+On 23 December 1933, the verdicts were read.
+While Van der Lubbe was found guilty and sentenced to death, the judge acquitted Dimitrov, Tanev, and Popov because of insufficient evidence to connect them to what the judge was convinced was a conspiracy to burn down the Reichstag.
+The three Bulgarians were expelled from Germany and sent to the USSR.